 The piper begins by tuning the drones.
-He does this by sliding bits of them in and out to make them longer or shorter, until they are perfectly in tune with each other and with the chanter.
+He does this by sliding bits of them in and out to make them longer or shorter until they are perfectly in tune with each other and with the chanter.
 Now he fingers the holes on the chanter, and you get shawm tunes with drone accompaniment.
 When the piper runs out of breath, he stops blowing and squeezes the bag with his arm, still playing the chanter.
-The blowpipe has a simple valve (just a leather flap, but it works), which stops air being pushed back out of the blowpipe, so the sound just keeps going by arm pressure until the piper has breathed in and is ready to start blowing again.
+The blowpipe has a simple valve (just a leather flap, but it works), which stops air from being pushed back out of the blowpipe, so the sound keeps going by arm pressure until the piper has breathed in and is ready to start blowing again.

 The origin of the bagpipes can be traced back to antiquity.
 The bagpipes probably originated as a rustic instrument in many cultures because a herdsman had the necessary materials at hand: a goat or sheep skin and a reed pipe.

 The bagpipes are mentioned in the Bible, and historians believe that the bagpipes originated in ancient Samaria.
 It may be possible that even Jesus played the pipes while attending to his lambs.
 The bagpipes were introduced to Persia and India through Celtic migration and subsequently to Greece and Rome.
 A Roman historian of the first century wrote that Emperor Nero knew how to play the pipe with his mouth and the bag thrust under his arm.
 During the Middle Ages, all levels of society heard and appreciated the bagpipes.